shailim/Hidden_Treasures/README.md

    * Login isn't needed if just viewing the map

 * Sign up
-    * User creates an account to create markers or save them to their profile
+    * User creates an account to create com.example.hidden_treasures.markers or save them to their profile

 * Map
    * Opens to user's location, can then zoom in/out